-All incoming students are required to attend new student orientation.
+All incoming students are required to complete a new student orientation.
 For undergraduates, this is called Student Orientation, Advising, and Registration (SOAR); for graduates, this is called Graduate Orientation.

-Orientation is an enriching opportunity that brings faculty members and students together for an initial discussion of program requirements and tools for success.
-Incoming students learn about the resources available to them while they are Woodbury students.
+Orientation is an enriching opportunity that details program requirements and tools for success.
+Incoming students learn about the resources available to them while they are Woodbury students as they transition to (or back to) higher education.